 Although this idea gives a full proof of Theorem \ref{thm:main}, we do not present it in this paper.
 Instead, we use more fundamental techniques, namely, {\it quantum state tomography} and {\it quantum de Finetti theorem} \cite{renner, povm}.
 In fact, these two techniques are the basic ideas of the results of \cite{brandao1, brandao2} that we mentioned above.
 Since $\rho^{\otimes (n+k)}$ is a symmetric state, we may assume that the closest separable state to $\rho^{\otimes (n+k)}$ is also symmetric.
-Then by tracing out $k$ registers\footnote{ Notice that partial trace decreases the trace distance. } and using the finite quantum de Finetti theorem we conclude that the trace distance of $\rho^{\otimes (n+k)}$ from separable states is lower bounded by the trace distance of $\rho^{\otimes n}$ from separable states of the form
+Then by tracing out $k$ registers and using the finite quantum de Finetti theorem we conclude that the trace distance of $\rho^{\otimes (n+k)}$ from separable states is lower bounded by the trace distance of $\rho^{\otimes n}$ from separable states of the form

-Since such a state is separable and $\rho$ is not separable, the sum of $p_i$'s for which $\sigma_i$ is close to $\rho$ cannot be large.
-On the other, if $n$ is large, using quantum state tomography one can distinguish $\rho^{\otimes n}$ from $\sigma_i^{\otimes n}$, where $\sigma_i$ is far from $\rho$.
-Therefore, the trace distance of $\rho^{\otimes n}$ and a separable state of the form of Eq. (\ref{eq:1}) is close to $1$ for enough large $n$.
+Since such a state is separable and $\rho$ is entangled, the sum of $p_i$'s for which $\sigma_i$ is close to $\rho$ cannot be large.
+On the other, if $\sigma_i$ is far from $\rho$, using quantum state tomography one can distinguish $\rho^{\otimes n}$ from $\sigma_i^{\otimes n}$.
+Putting these two points together we show that the trace distance of $\rho^{\otimes n}$ and a separable state of the form of (\ref{eq:1}) is close to $1$ for large enough $n$.

-Notice that, in both of these arguments the only property of PPT states that we use, is that if $\rho$ and $\sigma$ are PPT, then $\rho \otimes \sigma$ is also PPT.
-So, we can conclude the same result for any separability test the satisfies this property.
+Note that in both of these arguments the only property of PPT states that we use, is that if $\rho$ and $\sigma$ are PPT, then $\rho \otimes \sigma$ is also PPT.
+So we can conclude the same result for any separability test which satisfies this property.